lehmann7/marky/README.md

 * This is last.
 ```

-`pype` transforms the Markdown into Python source code.
+`marky` transforms the Markdown into Python source code.
 Execution of the Python source code yields the new Markdown text.

 #### Output: `build/file.py` {-}